lettier/lettier.github.io/posts/2016-04-24-k-means-from-scratch.markdown

 };
 ```

-Each data-point is assigned to its closest mean based on the euclidean distance from it to the mean.
+Each data point is assigned to its closest mean based on the euclidean distance from it to the mean.
-We keep track of the assignment by setting the mean ID on the data-point object.
+We keep track of the assignment by setting the mean ID on the data point object.
 Each mean has a unique identifier.

-### Update
+## Update

-With every data-point assigned to a mean, we can now update each mean's features based on the data-points assigned to each one.
+With every data point assigned to a mean, we can now update each mean's features based on the data points assigned to each one.

 ```javascript
 KMeans.prototype.updateStep = function () {